 |Physics||One year (with one year of lab)|

 All applicants must have a bachelor's or Pharm.D. degree from an accredited college or university in the United States or Canada.
-A higher degree cannot be substituted for this requirement, and no exceptions will be made.
+A higher degree cannot be substituted for this requirement.

-Information about this test and the procedures to be followed in reporting scores to medical schools may be obtained through college premedical advisory offices or by contacting:
+Information about this test and the procedures to be followed in reporting scores to medical schools may be obtained through college premedical advisory offices.

 Other admissions requirements